cminuttim/Learning-with-Noisy-Graph-Labels-Competition-IJCNN_2025/README.md

 # IJCNN 2025 Competition: Learning with Noisy Graph Labels

-This repository contains a solution for the challenge [IJCNN 2025 Competition: Learning with Noisy Graph Labels](https://sites.google.com/view/learning-with-noisy-graph-labe?usp=sharing).
+This repository contains the [winning solution](https://sites.google.com/view/learning-with-noisy-graph-labe/winners) of the challenge [IJCNN 2025 Competition: Learning with Noisy Graph Labels](https://sites.google.com/view/learning-with-noisy-graph-labe?usp=sharing).
 The approach leverages a **Variational Graph Autoencoder (VGAE)** to filter noisy data, a **ensemble of models** strategy to handle different types of noise, and a **weighted voting mechanism** to improve prediction accuracy.

 ---